- Food supplements

 Description: Ceylon cinnamon

-A spice used for thousands of years, Ceylon cinnamon (Cinnamomum verum J. Presl) has valuable medicinal properties and has been used in Ayurvedic medicine and traditional Chinese medicine as a neuroprotective and in case of digestive, gynaecological and respiratory problems.
+A spice used for thousands of years, Ceylon cinnamon (Cinnamomum verum J. Presl) has valuable properties and has been used in Ayurvedic medicine and traditional Chinese medicine as a neuroprotective and in case of digestive, gynaecological and respiratory problems.

 Ceylon cinnamon is now recommended primarily for lowering blood glucose levels and alleviating digestive problems such as dyspepsia.
 It also has antioxidant, antibacterial and anti-inflammatory properties.